-IB Biology Syllabus (2025): Overview and Objectives
+IB Biology Syllabus (2025): Your Biology Roadmap

 Biology, as one of the natural sciences in the IB Diploma Programme, is fundamentally concerned with the study of life and living systems.
 Through a combination of conceptual learning and experimental investigation, the course encourages students to explore the complexity, diversity, and interconnectedness of life on Earth.